 A reduced resolution analog to the above is being attached as a tiff file.

-#1 Updated by Frank Warmerdam - over 12 years ago
+#1 Updated by Frank Warmerdam - almost 13 years ago

 - Status changed from Open to In Progress

 In the raster tranparency branch I have made changes () that will place rotated/sheared/upsidedown images in the right portion of the map, but without the correct orientation.
 Because this is a fairly serious failure still, an interactive warning is issued to the user.

 This lets folks see these images, but the failure to orient them right means they won't overlay other layers properly - still quite a serious bug.
 So on that basis I'm leaving this bug open in the hopes that at some point we will rework the raster layer sufficient to display non-northup images properly.
 This will require substantial work.